hoffstadt/DearPyGui/docs/source/documentation/themes.rst

 * bound as the default theme.
 This will have a global effect across all windows and propagate.
 * bound to a container.
 This will propagate to its children if applicable theme components are in the theme.
-* bound to an item type if applicable theme components are in the theme. a item container, or a specific item.
+* bound to an item type if applicable theme components are in the theme.

 Theme components must have a specified item type.
 This can either be *mvAll* for all items or a specific item type.